-The Vaccines for Adults at Risk (VFAAR) Program is managed by the PDPH Division of Disease Control Immunization Program.
-The VFAAR Program makes vaccine available to select providers serving adults at high-risk for vaccine preventable diseases.
+The Vaccines for Adults at Risk (VFAAR) Program makes vaccine available to select providers serving adults at high-risk for vaccine preventable diseases.
 Please contact staff at the VFAAR Program for more information on how to enroll as a VFAAR Program site.

 Before you submit the VFAAR Enrollment forms, please ensure that your office meets these qualifications.
 You must: